l0b5ter/DisTwin/README.md

 ## GUIDE
-Before we jumo into it when theres [something], replace the whole [something] with your correct value.
+Before we jump into it, when theres [something] replace the whole [something] with your correct value.

 .